jramkiss/jramkiss.github.io/_posts/drafts/_2020-09-29-hierarchical_models.md

 There are a couple different settings where we'll use a hierarchical model, one of the most common is a random effects model (or mixed effects or multilevel models), where the need for hierarchy is to share data between cohorts.
 Read more [here](https://web.stanford.edu/class/psych252/section/Mixed_models_tutorial.html).

+Hierarchical models are most appropriate when we suspect some hierarchy in the data generation process.
+For example, if we're analyzing grades of students across multiple schools in a country, it would be naive to assume that all classes/schools/regions are the same.
+This is an example of hierarchical structure in data, students come from schools, which come from regions.

 Three main reasons why we can choose to use a hierarchical model:

 1) There is some dependence in the data that isn't necessarily captured by our covariates.
 For example sampling people from different communities is not independent as individuals in the same community will likely be more similar than individuals across communities.
 This dependence changes how we consrtuct our likelihood, as the construction of the likelihood assumes data is gathered independently, which is why we can naively multiply the likelihood density. **is this data sharing?**
 2) We may believe that the data itself comes from a hierarchy.
-For example, students.
-Students come from classes, which are in schools, which are in communities, etc. Modelling students across different classes can be problematic as there is dependence on the environmental context of the class.
+For example, students come from classes, which are in schools, which are in communities, etc. Modelling students across different classes can be problematic as there is dependence on the environmental context of the class.
 3) Finally, we may want to use hierarchical priors to induce flexibility into the model.
 Although the change is subtle, it changes the posterior enough to yeild different results.

 One purpose is methodological; the other is substantive.
 Methodologically, when units of analysis are drawn from clusters within a population (communities, neighborhoods, city blocks, etc.), they can no longer be considered independent.
 Individuals who come from the same cluster will be more similar to each other than they will be to individuals from other clusters.
 Therefore, unobserved variables may induce statistical dependence between observations within clusters that may be uncaptured by covariates within the model, violating a key assumption of maximum likelihood estimation as it is typically conducted when independence of errors is assumed.
 Recall that a likelihood function, when observations are independent, is simply the product of the density functions for each observation taken over all the observations.
 However, when independence does not hold, we cannot construct the likelihood as simply.
 Thus, one reason for constructing hierarchical models is to compensate for the biases—largely in the standard errors—that are introduced when the independence assumption is violated.